 What is liquidated damages (LD)?

 Liquidated Damages (LD) is levied or imposed when some specific task or work is not performed as per the agreed terms or condition, means that there is breach of contract terms.
 LD is generally levied at fixed rated irrespective of actual damages.
 Generally in large quantum work like infrastructure projects where performance of the contract is very essence of project, then there is specific clause for LD in the contract.
 Example situation in which LD is levied is like when milestone is not performed within specific time frame then LD is levied at 1% of milestone amount.
+We will not understand applicability of GST on liquidated damages.

 Relevant provisions to consider under GST Act